Representation of slavery in European art

 Representations of slavery in European art date back to ancient times.
 They show slaves of varied ethnicity, white as well as black.

 In Europe, slavery became increasingly associated with blackness from the 17th century onwards.
 However, slaves before this period were predominantly white.
-The black in European art is not the same topic as the slave in European art: slaves were not always black and blacks not always slaves.
+The black in European art is not the same topic as the slave in European art: slaves were not always black and black people not always slaves.
 The article also concentrates on European art rather than Western art in general.

 Slaves in art

 From the Renaissance onwards, a substantial number of bound figures, often naked and crouching, illustrate enslavement.
 This imagery had for one of its roots the ancient tradition of Roman Triumph, but its contemporaneous relevance was greatly magnified by the prevalence of slavery within European countries.
 In particular, galley slaves were often used by artists as models for muscular nude bodies.